 • Failure in one microservice must not affect any of the other services

 Docker is a standard way to deploy microservices using the following steps:

 • Package the microservice as a container image

 • Deploy each service instance as a container

 • Scaling is done based on changing the number of container instances

 Using Kubernetes with an orchestration system like Docker in deployment allows for management of a cluster of containers as a single system.
 It also lets enterprises run containers across multiple hosts while providing service discovery and replication control.
 Large scale deployments often rely on Kubernetes.

 Microservice architectures allow organizations to divide applications into separate domains managed by individual groups.
 This is key for building highly scaled applications.
 This is one of the key reasons why businesses turn to public cloud to deliver microservices applications as on-prem infrastructure is more optimized for legacy monolithic applications, although it’s not necessarily the case.
 A new generation of technology vendors set out to provide solutions for both.
 The separation of responsibilities fosters independent work on individual services, which has no impact on developers in other groups working on the same application.

-The Avi Vantage Platform provides a container application networking platform with two major components:
+VMware NSX Advanced Load Balancer provides a container application networking platform with two major components:

 For more information on multi-cloud see the following resources: